-A Supersize Pink Sofa Means Everyone in This Family Chills Together
+A Supersize Pink Sofa Means Everyone in Gray Benko’s Family Home Chills Together

-When Summerville, South Carolina–based photographer Gray Benko took her husband, Mike, to the USC hospital on Christmas morning in 2019, she didn’t expect to be sleeping in an armchair for six days.
+When Summerville, South Carolina–based photographer (and soon-to-be Magnolia Network star) Gray Benko took her husband, Mike, to the USC hospital on Christmas morning in 2019, she didn’t expect to be sleeping in an armchair for six days.
 (They went in thinking he needed to be treated for leg pain and learned it was a septic joint and MRSA in his bloodstream.)
-With their two kids, Farris (now 11) and Charlie (now 8), crashing at their grandparents’ place out of town, Gray hunkered down in the uncomfy recliner.
+With their two kids, Farris and Charlie, crashing at their grandparents’ place out of town, Gray hunkered down in the uncomfy recliner.
 “I obviously wanted to be there with him, but I was also partially terrified to sleep in our house by myself,” she recalls.
 The reason: The 200-plus-year-old home they had just moved into less than two weeks prior was rumored to be haunted.

 Once Mike had fully recovered, everyone returned home to get back to unpacking boxes, and Gray took it upon herself to ward off any unwanted spirits with bold doses of color.
 “I decided I was going to make this house as bright and happy as possible,” she says.
 There’s a silver lining to everything and, in this case, it came in the form of botanical wallpaper, a bubblegum pink sectional, and punchy trim paint.